-As of December 31, 2021, our debt of \$4.0 billion accounted for 51% of our total capitalization.
-In addition to long-term debt, we have a significant amount of other fixed obligations under operating leases related to our aircraft, airport terminal space, airport hangars, other facilities and office space.
-As of December 31, 2021, future minimum payments under non-cancelable leases and other financing obligations were approximately \$2.9 billion for 2022 through 2026 and an aggregate of \$1.1 billion for the years thereafter.
-T5 at JFK is under a lease with the PANYNJ that ends on the 28th anniversary of the date of beneficial occupancy of T5i.
+As of December 31, 2022, our debt of \$3.6 billion accounted for 52% of our total capitalization.
+In addition to long-term debt, we have a significant amount of other fixed obligations under operating leases related to our aircraft, airport terminal space, airport hangars, other facilities, and office space.
+As of December 31, 2022, future minimum payments under non-cancelable leases and other financing obligations were approximately \$3.1 billion for 2023 through 2027 and an aggregate of \$0.9 billion for the years thereafter.
+T5 at JFK is under a lease with the PANYNJ that ends on the 28th anniversary of the date of beneficial occupancy of the new International Arrivals facility and three net new gates at the former Terminal 6 ("T5i").
 The minimum payments under this lease have been included in the future minimum payment totals above.

-As of December 31, 2021, we had commitments of approximately \$7.5 billion to purchase 126 additional aircraft and related flight equipment through 2027, including estimated amounts for contractual price escalations and pre-delivery deposits.
+As of December 31, 2022, we had commitments of approximately \$7.8 billion to purchase 148 additional aircraft and related flight equipment through 2027, including estimated amounts for contractual price escalations and pre-delivery deposits.
 We may incur additional debt and other fixed obligations as we take delivery of new aircraft or finance unencumbered aircraft in our fleet and other equipment and continue to expand into new or existing markets.
 In an effort to limit the incurrence of significant additional debt, we may seek to defer some of our scheduled deliveries, sell or lease aircraft to others, or pay cash for new aircraft, to the extent necessary or possible.
-The amount of our existing debt, and other fixed obligations, and potential increases in the amount of our debt and other fixed obligations could have important consequences to investors and could require a substantial portion of cash flows from operations for debt service payments, thereby reducing the availability of our cash flow to fund working capital, capital expenditures and other general corporate purposes.
+The amount of our existing debt, and other fixed obligations, and potential increases in the amount of our debt and other fixed obligations, including in connection with the Merger with Spirit, could have important consequences to investors and could require a substantial portion of cash flows from operations for debt service payments, thereby reducing the availability of our cash flow to fund working capital, capital expenditures, and other general corporate purposes.